gitorious/mainline/doc/upgrading-to-gitorious3.md

 * script/git-proxy has moved to bin/git-proxy.
 If you have this script symlinked onto your PATH, please make the symlink over, this time pointing it to bin/git-proxy.
+* Gitorious has migrated from using the ultrasphinx gem for intefacing with the Sphinx search engine.
+If you have rake tasks or crontab entries for controlling this, you should use the bin/search_engine script instead of shelling out to rake.
+This script will load the correct environment, including setting up a Rails environment and switching to the correct user, and can be called without changing directories into the Gitorious root directory.

+  `/var/www/gitorious/app/bin/search_engine start`
+  `/var/www/gitorious/app/bin/search_engine stop`
+  `/var/www/gitorious/app/bin/search_engine restart`

+  should all work.
 * Restart your server.